mono/website/docs/getting-started/mono-basics.md

     mono hello.exe

-NOTE: on Mac OS X you'll have to wait around a minute the very first time you run this command.
+NOTE: on macOS you'll have to wait around a minute the very first time you run this command.
 You also need to use `mono32` since WinForms isn't supported on 64bit yet.

 ASP.NET Hello World
 -------------------